antonioalcantaramata/DistCL/README.md

 3. Embed this constraint within a Mixed-Integer Stochastic Optimization problem and generate scenarios in a linear way.

 See the paper XXX for more information about the developed methodology and the case study for a real-world example.
+If you use this software, please cite XXX.